 - Xanthan Gum: 12g

-This makes our gluten-free high-fiber bread as high, or higher, than many commercial whole grain breads like Brownberry Classics Oat/Nut whole grain, and many other whole-grain wheat breads, all while being gluten-free!
+This makes our gluten-free high-fiber bread as high, or higher, in fiber content than many commercial whole grain breads like Brownberry Classics Oat/Nut whole grain, and many other whole-grain wheat breads, all while being gluten-free!

 What a gorgeous lof.
 I might try yeast again one of these days but I feel so darn good I don't want to go backwards.
 This looks amazing!
 Great info., Mike.
 Glad you got to spend lots of time in the sun over the weekend.
 HUGS